Bogdan252525/rsschool-cv/cv.md

 ![Image](https://i.ibb.co/jkGhBTp/IMG-2772.jpg)

 # Bohdan Rud

 ## Frontend Developer

 ---

 ## Contacts:

-* *tel: 380955067089*
-* *email: bogdan2516@gmail.com*
+- _tel: 380955067089_
+- _email: bogdan2516@gmail.com_
-* *discord: Bohdan Rud (@Bogdan252525)*
+- _discord: Bohdan Rud (@Bogdan252525)_

 ---

 ## Summary

-I am a Frontend Developer with a background in piano performance.
+## I am a Frontend Developer with a background in piano performance.
 I worked on cruise ships before transitioning to the tech industry, a field that has always fascinated me.
 I have completed several courses in frontend development and am currently practicing and seeking a position as a Frontend Developer.
 I am open to relocation and remote work opportunities.
----

 ## Skills

-* JavaScript
+- JavaScript
-* React.js
+- React.js
-* Redux toolkit
+- Redux toolkit
-* HTML5
+- HTML5
-* CSS3
+- CSS3
-* Tailwind
+- Tailwind
-* GitHub
+- GitHub
-* npm
+- npm
-* VS Code
+- VS Code
-* Logical thinking
+- Logical thinking
-* Creativity
+- Creativity
-* Communication skills
+- Communication skills
-* Self-discipline
+- Self-discipline
-* Self-control
+- Self-control

 ---

 ## Code examples

 You probably know the "like" system from Facebook and other pages.
 People can "like" blog posts, pictures or other items.
 We want to create the text that should be displayed next to such an item.

 Implement the function which takes an array containing the names of people that like an item.
 It must return the display text as shown in the examples:

 ```
 []                                -->  "no one likes this"
 ["Peter"]                         -->  "Peter likes this"